Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

     1. Azure AI Studio 4️⃣
     1. Azure Container Apps 5️⃣

-    We also have a fully-provisioned Azure infrastructure (backend), successfully deployed the first version of our application - and tested it manually, with a single input.
+    We also have a fully-provisioned Azure infrastructure (backend), successfully deployed the first version of our application - and tested it manually, with a single input. **It's time to move into the `IDEATE` phase of our workflow.**

 _Now it's time to understand how that application was developed - and specifically, understand how we can go from "prompt to prototype" in the **Ideation** phase of our developer workflow_.